connellsharp/Controlless/README.md

-# Uncontrollable
+# Controlless

-Uncontrollable is a little experiment with ASP.NET to see if we can make APIs without Controllers.
+Controlless is a little experiment with ASP.NET to see if we can make APIs without Controllers.
 Instead we could bind routes to DTOs, handle them with something like [MediatR](https://github.com/jbogard/MediatR), then write the HTTP responses depending on the response type.

 ## Binding